chri-miche/sta-exam/typst/slides.typ

   - At round \#$i$, node $v : id(v) = i$ executes
     - If no neighbour is in the MIS, add the node
       - And inform the neighbours
-    - Otherwise, the node is outside the MIS
+    - Otherwise, the node is outside the MIS #pause

   /*